 When to settle a car accident claim and when to sue

 The choice to file a lawsuit comes down to whether a reasonable settlement is on the table; if your auto accident lawyer believes that your case is worth significantly more than the insurer is offering to pay then it may be time to pursue a car accident lawsuit.

 How big does the difference between your lawyer’s stated value and the insurance company’s offer need to be before filing a lawsuit makes sense?
 As part of the equation it is important to understand that car accident injury claims have a range of value.
 The reason for this is that the settlement amount for pain and suffering is not determined through a standard calculation and can vary by thousands of dollars.
 Click here for information about how insurance companies typically determine the value of pain and suffering in a car accident claim.

 Determining the value of your car accident claim

-Your personal injury lawyer will determine the range of value for your accident claim.
+Your personal injury lawyer will determine the appropriate range of value for your accident claim.
 For example, your claim may be worth $75-$95,000 to cover property damage, lost wages, medical expenses and pain and suffering.
 If the insurance company offers $80,000 you may not be thrilled that the amount is closer to the lower end of value but it would be worth settling instead of going to court.
 If the final offer is $70,000 it may still not be worth filing a lawsuit when you consider the amount of additional time and money that it will take to get the settlement.
 On the other hand, if the insurance company’s final offer is $40,000 then it is time to consider a lawsuit.
 Ultimately, it will be up to you and your lawyer to decide the right course of action.